GnosisAssembler/Octobook/README.md

 ### Gravatar

-The application is using Gravatars for users' profile picture.
+The application is using [Gravatar](https://el.gravatar.com/) for users' profile picture.
 That's why users are encouraged to use a gravatar email.

 ### Authedication

-Authedication is being achieved with *Json Web Tokens* using [Passport](http://www.passportjs.org/).
+Authedication is being achieved with __Json Web Tokens Strategy__ using [Passport](http://www.passportjs.org/).
 All users have private access to their profile, where they can see and change information that other users can't.
 There are also public places that all users can see, like "Developers" and "Chat".

 ### Error Handling